-- Current UW students apply via their SOLE page - Part time applicants apply via the University of Worcester website - Full time applicants apply via UCAS (from 2017-18)
+- Current UW students apply via their SOLE page - Full time applicants apply via UCAS (from 2017-18)

 Visit NCT's website for information on assistance with fees.

 Where a decision cannot be made on the basis of the application form an interview may be required.